The frequency of your social media posts can directly impact the number of followers that you get and keep.

 20% appears to be the median where engagement increases or decreases based on the frequency of promotional posts.
 This means you should plan one promotional post out of every five posts.

 If you post once per day, this is one promotional post per week.
 If you post several times per day, you’ll share a promotional post every other day.

 Start using a social media posting schedule to increase the effectiveness of your social media marketing efforts.

-Along with these suggestions, you can get more information how to master social media by clicking here to learn about Social Media Mastery.
+Along with these suggestions, you can get more information on how to master social media manager by clicking here to learn about Social Media Manager.